 - Ability to work well under pressure with tight deadlines and multiple priorities in a fast-paced work environment;

-- Excellent judgment, management, and problem-solving skills;
+- Excellent communications, presentation, and writing skills;

 Deadline: Open until filled